 If you have a Marketplace plan but haven’t updated your application since June 30, 2021, you should update your application.
 Reselect your current plan to save more on your monthly premium and out-of-pocket costs through increased tax credits and cost-sharing reductions.

 Note: If you didn’t update your application by early August, we tried to automatically apply your tax credit for you, starting September 1, 2021.
 But, we weren’t able to do this for everyone and we couldn't increase your cost-sharing reductions.
 The only way to get all the savings you qualify for is to log in, and update your application yourself.

-If you qualify for COBRA continuation coverage because you or a household member had a reduction in work hours or involuntarily lost a job, you may qualify for help paying for your COBRA premiums, even if you don’t have COBRA right now.
-If you qualify, you should get a written notice from your former employer or insurance company.
+If you qualified for COBRA continuation coverage because you or a household member had a reduction in work hours or involuntarily lost a job, you may have qualified for help paying for your COBRA premiums, even if you don’t have COBRA right now.
+If you qualified, you would have gotten a written notice from your former employer or insurance company and had access to COBRA without having to pay premiums.
 Learn more about COBRA premium assistance.

 Visit your State Marketplace website or contact their Call Center for more information about when these additional savings will be available through your Marketplace.